modm-io/lbuild/README.md

     data = env.query(":module:query", default="value")
 ```

-**Note that queries must be stateless, since module build order is not
+*Note that queries must be stateless (aka. a pure function), since module build
-guaranteed.
-You must enforce this property yourself.**
+order is not guaranteed.
+You must enforce this property yourself.*

+You can discover all the available queries in your repository using
+`lbuild discover --developer`.

 #### Query